Seattle Bucket List: 75 Things to Do in the Emerald City

 39. Green Lake Park

 I have jogged around Green Lake so many times that I’ve lost count.
 The loop, which is slightly less than three miles long, was especially useful for my 5k training.
+This park is a charming oasis of green space in the heart of the city.

 Green Lake is not just ideal for running, as it’s also a well-liked destination for boaters, and the beaches are typically accessible during the summer.